Prime time or Netflix? Streaming wars come to Thailand

 “Our goal is really to try to be the most local of the global streaming services,” he said, pointing towards their earlier expansion into Japan – where they outstrip Netflix.

-However, their rival’s longer-term investment is apparent: Netflix saw a 20 percent growth in Asia-Pacific subscribers last year, according to a recent quarterly report by the firm.
+However, their rival’s longer-term investment is apparent: Netflix saw a 20% growth in Asia-Pacific subscribers last year, according to a recent quarterly report by the firm.

 Seeking the next ‘Squid Game’